Dronecode/camera-manager-docs/en/guide/camera_definition_file.md

 ## V4L2 Camera Definition File Generator {#export_v4l2_param_xml}

 The CSD project includes the *export_v4l2_param_xml* tool to automate creation of *Camera Definition Files* for attached Video4Linux (V4L2) devices.
-The tool queries the device for all available settings in order to populate the file.
+The tool queries the device for all available controls in order to populate the file.

 The command syntax is:
 ```
 ./export_v4l2_param_xml -d  <device node>  - f <output camera-def-file-name>
 ```
 where:
-* `device node`: The V3L2 device (query available devices on the command line using: `ls -l /dev/video*`).
+* `device node`: The V4L2 device (query available devices on the command line using: `ls -l /dev/video*`).
 * `output camera-def-file-name`: The generated file path/filename.